 How Credit Card "Bailout" Works

 Credit card companies are now working with debt relief programs to significantly reduce the debts of select consumers who have a qualifying financial hardship.
+The process of seeing if you qualify and getting answers to your questions is very straight forward as depicted in the 5 steps below:

 Credit Card Bailout Step by Step